4 Tips for Securing Your Software with RPA and DevSecOps

 Automation should be an integral part of planning, designing, building, testing, and deployment, as software in production that has not been thoroughly tested for vulnerabilities can expose your company to a security incident.
 Engaging everyone involved in software development and IT operations early in the planning phase will help ensure the software is well-tested and released quickly and efficiently.

 Ensuring successful DevSecOps

-Like most security plans, the successful implementation of DevSecOps involves three main parts: people, processes, and RPA technology.
-In order to make your DevSecOps efforts successful, you should include the following:
+Like most security plans, the effective implementation of DevSecOps involves three main parts: people, processes, and RPA technology.
+In order to make your DevSecOps efforts successful, you should do the following:

-- Engage the IT and operations team very early on in the Software Development Lifecycle (SDLC), ideally in the initial planning phase; security should be an integral part of the planning process.
-As such, security should feel less like a department function and more as a framework that permeates the product and company culture.
+- Engage the IT and operations teams very early in the software development lifecycle (SDLC), ideally in the initial planning phase.
+Security should be an integral part of the planning process.
+As such, security should feel less like a department function and more like a framework that permeates the product and company culture.

-- Incorporate automation tools into the SDLC process.
-RPA tools implemented correctly can help with version control, codifying security, security tooling in CI/CD, analyzing threat intelligence data, creating playbooks and action plans for incidents, as well as mobilizing security teams in case of a Red event.
+- Incorporate automation tools into the SDLC.
+RPA tools implemented correctly can help with version control, codifying security, security tooling in continuous improvement/continuous delivery (CI/CD), analyzing threat intelligence data, creating playbooks and action plans for incidents, and mobilizing security teams in case of a Red event.

 - Train personnel to use tools in an integrated development environment.
 This is essential for security team preparedness in reacting quickly to any threats or incidents, identifying solutions, and responding swiftly.